 Intrinio's Excel add-in authenticates with Intrinio's database using the API.
 Similarly, Intrinio's developer customers need to form their URL and headers properly to receive data.

 If you are not properly connecting, you will receive NAs or other errors.
 This can happen for a variety of reasons including a spotty internet connection, a firewall, or problems with Excel.

 If you are using Excel, follow this guide to troubleshoot on PC and this one to troubleshoot on Mac.
 Quitting, restarting, and uninstall/reinstalling Excel will oftentimes be the simplest troubleshooting approaches for fixing NAs.

 Cause: Incorrect syntax

-It is very common for users to make a typo, either in their Excel formula or in their API call.
-This will usually not result in the sudden appearance of NAs, but it is possible if you drag a formula down or loop through some code with incorrect URLs for the API.
+It's very common for users to make a typo, either in their Excel formula or in their API call.
+This will usually not result in the sudden appearance of NAs, but it's possible if you drag a formula down or loop through some code with incorrect URLs for the API.